 Mary Atkinson, co-founder of the Story Massage Programme, spent a week at Dunkirk Refugee Camp with Sue Cooper, a Story Massage Instructor.
 There are around 1,500 refugees living on the camp, fleeing terrifying situations in war-torn countries.
 It is a male-dominated environment with only 150 women and 200 children.
 The Children’s Centre has been set up to provide much-needed routine and stimulation through creative activities and play-based learning for children from 0-11, with under threes accompanied by a guardian.

-“We were so impressed by the passion and kindness of the volunteers who are working so hard to give vulnerable children a start in education,” says Mary, “and very happy that they are now planning to use Story Massage as part of their daily routine.
+“We were so impressed by the passion and kindness of the volunteers who are working so hard to give vulnerable children a start in education,” says Mary, “and very happy that they are now planning to use the programme as part of their daily routine.

 Benefits of Positive Touch Activities for Refugee Children

 “Children in refugee camps experience extremely high levels of anxiety and stress.
 As well as being detrimental to health and wellbeing, chronic stress in the formative years can cause lifelong negative impacts on health and development,” says Freya, (pictured below, left), an inspiring and compassionate teacher who set up the Children’s Centre with a colleague a year ago,